Achieving The Joint Commission Advanced Inpatient Diabetes Care Certification

-At this year’s EndoTool User Group Meeting, taking place October 18th in Charlotte, NC, Caroline Isbey, RN, MSN, CDE, Associate Director Accreditation and Disease-Specific Care Certification at the Joint Commission, will be presenting on the Advanced Inpatient Diabetes Care Certification.
+At this year’s EndoTool User Group Meeting, taking place October 18th in Charlotte, North Carolina, Caroline Isbey, Associate Director Accreditation and Disease-Specific Care Certification at The Joint Commission, will be presenting on the Advanced Inpatient Diabetes Care Certification.

 In a Q&A with Caroline, we discuss the certification program and what attendees can plan to learn more about during her presentation at the annual user meeting.